Loftus-Cheek ready to replace Alli

+Ruben Loftus-Cheek said he is ready to start England's second Group G match at the World Cup against Panama if Dele Alli is ruled out through injury.

-Alli picked up a thigh strain in England's 2-1 win over Tunisia on Tuesday (AEST) and his fitness is being monitored ahead of the trip to Nizhny Novgorod on Monday.
+Alli picked up a thigh strain in England's 2-1 win over Tunisia on Monday and his fitness is being monitored ahead of the trip to Nizhny Novgorod on Sunday.

 Chelsea midfielder Loftus-Cheek played the last 10 minutes of England's opening match, during which period Harry Kane scored a stoppage-time winner, and he said he is ready to be part of Gareth Southgate's starting line-up if called upon.

-"I am happy if I start or if I don't," Loftus-Cheek said.
+"I am happy if I start or if I don't," Loftus-Cheek said in an interview on England's official YouTube channel.

 "I will be ready to come on again if I get the opportunity."